 Happy New Year!
 May your 2012 be filled with lots of love and joy.

-2 cups cooked black-eyed peas, drained or one 15-ounce can of black-eyed peas, drained
+- 2 cups cooked black-eyed peas drained or 1 (15-ounce) can of black-eyed peas, drained

-Preheat the oven to 375 degrees.
-In a large oven-proof skillet, such as a cast iron skillet, heat the oil on medium low and add the Mexican chorizo and onion.
+- Preheat the oven to 375° F. In a large oven-proof skillet, such as a cast iron skillet, heat the oil on medium low and add the Mexican chorizo and onion.
 While stirring occasionally to break up any large chunks of chorizo, cook until the chorizo and onions are cooked through, about 5-8 minutes.
 Remove the skillet from the heat and if you like, drain off any excess grease.

-Stir into the skillet the diced jalapeños, black-eyed peas and collard greens.
+Stir into the skillet the diced jalapeños, black-eyed peas, and collard greens.
 Evenly distribute on top the cubed cream cheese and shredded Muenster then pour in the half-and-half.
 Bake uncovered until the cheese is bubbling, about 15-20 minutes.
 Remove from the oven and gently stir to combine everything.
 If you’d like a little tang, you can squeeze in some lime juice.
 Garnish with chopped cilantro and add salt to taste.
-Serve with tortilla chips
+Serve warm tortilla chips.